AlphaHydrae/api-copilot/README.md

 * `baseUrl` - command line `-u, --base-url [url]`

   Override the base URL of the scenario.
+  Only the paths of URLs will be printed in debug mode.

 * `showTime` - command line `-t, --show-time`